okteto/remote-kubernetes/README.md

 - Eliminate integration issues by developing the same way code runs in production.
 - Keep using your favorite tools locally.

 The extension starts a development environment in your Kubernetes cluster by using https://github.com/okteto/okteto.
-Once the environment is ready, the extension prompts you to open it directly in VS Code using the `Remote - SSH` extension.
+Once the environment is ready, the extension prompts you to open it directly in VS Code using the [Visual Studio Code Remote - SSH](https://code.visualstudio.com/docs/remote/ssh) extension.

 ## Installation